mohitshyoran/Notes/Design Patterns/README.md

 ## Factory Pattern
-Provides an interface for creating objects in a superclass.
+Provides an interface for creating objects in a superclass.\
-Object is created withour exposing creation logic and refers to newly created object using a common interface.\
+Object is created without exposing creation logic and refers to newly created object using a common interface.\
 ***use case:*** Swiggy Order - dine in, takeout, delievery order.
 Uber rides - solo, shared, luxury rides.

 ```java